 Eagle Nest Lake: New winter season hours - open for day-use access only Thursday-Sunday from 8 a.m.-5 p.m.
 The Moreno and Six Mile free access areas for New Mexico licensed anglers and hunters at Eagle Nest will remain open for day-use daily.
 Please contact State Parks at 1-888-667-2757 with any questions.
-Fishing for trout was slow when using peach PowerBait.
-Fishing for pike was fair to good when using streamer flies and swimbaits.
+Fishing for trout was slow to fair when using peach PowerBait.
 Fishing for perch was fair when using worms.